cal-poly-csc530-2214/superoptimizer-Chris4a4/README.md

 ![results](https://github.com/cal-poly-csc530-2214/superoptimizer-Chris4a4/blob/main/Multiplication%20Constant%20vs%20Instructions%20Required.png?raw=true)

 This more or less matches Massalin's work.
 The periodic nature of this data is very cool to me, and it's very easy to see the patterns in program length.
-I suspect that these trends would continue for larger val ues.
+I suspect that these trends would continue for larger values.
 This is definitely more precise than Massalin's conclusion, as the difficulty in representing larger numbers clearly comes from their distance from a power of two, not from their raw size.

 ## Further Work